Diasec mounted Latex jet print on Kodak

 Across hundreds of photographs and films, Desert of Pharan documents the rapid development of Islam’s holiest city, a place in a state of constant transformation.
-Ahmed focuses his lens on the shifting urban environment, as well as the lives lived amid the tumult.
+The shifting urban environment of the city is witnessed, as well as the lives lived amid the tumult.
 The title is taken from the ancient name for Mecca, or the wilderness and mountains surrounding it – the Desert of Paran, or Wilderness of Paran, mentioned in the Old Testament.

 The project maps the tension between public and private space.
 While Mecca is home to more than a million residents, it is being transformed to cater to the needs of millions more pilgrims and tourists.
 Existing models of urban development have been implemented on a vast scale.
 Equipped with imported financial and development know-how, Mecca is attempting a transformation in order to adapt to the geopolitical, technological, environmental, geomorphological and religious context in which it exists.

 In the city of Mecca, a new future is being drawn up.
 Its contours are becoming visible amidst a landscape teeming with initiatives – from the most public to the most private – aimed at developing and reinventing seemingly fixed rituals, states and assumptions; culminating, perhaps, in the re-imagining of life at the centre of the Islamic world.